nasa-gcn/gcn.nasa.gov/app/routes/index.md

 <img src="https://gcn.gsfc.nasa.gov/GCN.gif" width="400" align="right" alt="GCN Diagram"/>

-GCN is the NASA collaboration platform for transient alerts and community reports from space- and ground-based missions, observatories, and experiments used by the multimessenger and time-domain astrophysics communities.
-GCN is the primary distributer of detections and follow-up observations of Gamma-ray Bursts (GRBs), gravitational wave compact binary mergers, and high-energy neutrinos.
+The General Coordinates Network (GCN) is a public collaboration platform run by NASA for the astronomy research community to share alerts and rapid communications about high-energy, multimessenger, and transient phenomena.
+GCN is the established platform for publishing discoveries and follow-up of gamma-ray bursts (GRBs), gravitational-wave (GW) compact binary mergers, and high-energy neutrinos.
+GCN distributes alerts between space- and ground-based observatories, physics experiments, and thousands of astronomers around the world.

-The new GCN is the next generation transient alert system built upon the legacy of the Gamma-ray Coordinates Network (referred to throughout as GCN Classic, formerly BACODINE/TAN), updated to use the modern technologies for transient distribution being utilized by the optical transient community and providing a robust reliable cloud-based system.
+The General Coordinates Network is the modern evolution of the Gamma-ray Coordinates Network (now referred to as GCN Classic, and formerly known as BACODINE/TAN), updated to use modern, open-source, reliable, and secure alert distribution technologies that have been established by the optical transient community.

-## The GCN system distributes:
+## GCN Data Products:

 - **Notices:** Locations of GRBs and other Transients (e.g. gravitational waves, neutrinos, AGN flares) detected by space- and ground-based observatories (most in realtime while the source is still bursting and others are that delayed due to communications and processing).
 - **Circulars:** Reports of follow-up observations made by ground-based and space-based optical, radio, X-ray, gamma-ray, TeV, and other particle observers.